midasvo/the-list-bot/README.md

 ## Major todos:

+- Run the bot in a docker container

 - Add better recognition of callouts

 - Ability to watch comments to see if they meet the threshold of being added